Keys to Generating & Broadcasting More Online Reviews for Your Dental Practice

 Dentists Should Grab Every Online Review They Can, No Matter Where it Comes From…

-With that caveat in mind, let’s examine some obvious and not so obvious – because some clueless ego-driven dentists out there still aren’t getting the digital word of mouth message – dos and don’ts of online review generation for the average dentist.
+With that caveat in mind, let’s examine some obvious and not so obvious – because some clueless ego-driven dentists out there still aren’t getting the digital word of mouth message.

 2. DO make it easy for patients to leave you an online review on a wide variety of social media communities, local search portals, search engine environs, and dental-centric apps.